 - SECTION 1.
-Section 38010 is added to the Education Code, to read: - 3 38010. (a) This section shall be known, and may be cited, as the School Marshal Program. - (b) School districts, county offices of education, and charter schools may use general purpose funds to provide training for school marshals. - 8 (c) As used in this section, "school marshal" means a school employee who, in accordance with Section 626.9 of the Penal Code and pursuant to locally adopted policies, is authorized to possess a firearm at a schoolsite or designated school activities. - SEC.
-2. Section 6254 of the Government Code is amended to read: - 14 6254.
-Except as provided in Sections 6254.7 and 6254.13, - 15 nothing in this chapter shall be construed to require disclosure of - 16 records that are any of the following:
+Section 38010 is added to the Education Code, to read: - 3 38010. (a) This section shall be known, and may be cited, as the School Marshal Program Plan. - 5 (b) School districts, county offices of education, and charter 6 schools may use general purpose funds to provide training for 7 school marshals. - 8 (c) As used in this section, "school marshal" means a school employee who, in accordance with Section 626.9 of the Penal Code and pursuant to locally adopted policies, is authorized to possess a firearm at a schoolsite or designated school activities. - SEC.
+2. Section 6254 of the Government Code is amended to read: